walles/loadviz/README.md

 ## TODO

-- Make bars slide into place when metrics are updated.
 - Add micro benchmarks for the rendering code, with both few and many CPUs
 - Profile the micro benchmarks and make the code faster
 - Make a menu bar visualization